SSC-HoCgroup/miniproject-devlog/README.md

 The first real test of your development environment will be actually creating a Rails project.

-Assuming your environment has been set up correctly, initializing your mini-project is pretty easy.
+Assuming your environment has been set up correctly, initializing your mini-project is easy.
+Simply run the following command:

 ```
 rails new my-project-name
 ```

 Replace `my-project-name` with the name you want for your project.
-This will also determine the name of the folder your project lives in.
+This will also determine the name of the folder that your project "lives in" (i.e. where it is stored).

 For example:
 ```
 rails new miniproject-devlog
 ```
-result --> Creates a new folder `miniproject-devlog` in my current ("working") directory
+result --> Creates a new folder `miniproject-devlog` in my current ("working") directory.

 #### Step 3: Use Git + GitHub to Save Your Code Base

-After you've created your new Rails project, you'll need to create a git repository on your computer (a "local" copy), as well as a repository on GitHub to store it online (a "remote" copy).
+After you've created your new Rails project, you'll need to make a git repository on your computer (a "local" copy), as well as a repository on GitHub to store it online (a "remote" copy).

 To do this, navigate to your new Rails project in the Command Line: